How to Fix Door Seal Leaking Cold Air on Maytag MFI2570FEZ (French Door)

 How Much Does This Repair Cost?

-A replacement door gasket for the Maytag MFI2570FEZ typically costs between $30 and $65 depending on the supplier, making this one of the most affordable refrigerator repairs available.
+A replacement door gasket for the Maytag MFI2570FEZ typically costs between $30 and $65, depending on the supplier, making this one of the most affordable refrigerator repairs you can tackle.
 Hiring a technician for the same job usually runs $150 to $300 once you factor in the service call fee, labor, and a marked-up part price.
 Doing it yourself saves you $100 to $250 and generally takes less time than waiting for a service appointment.

 When to Call a Professional

 Most of the repairs in this guide are within reach for a careful DIYer with basic tools.
-In my experience, if you’ve replaced the door gasket and you’re still seeing frost buildup inside the cabinet, water pooling under the crisper drawers, or the compressor running almost continuously, that’s no longer a door seal issue — at that point you’re likely dealing with a failed door closure sensor, a warped door hinge that needs professional realignment, or a compromised mullion seal, and those repairs require calibrated tools and model-specific diagnostic access that go well beyond a straightforward gasket swap.
+In my experience, if you’ve replaced the door gasket and you’re still seeing frost buildup inside the cabinet, water pooling under the crisper drawers, or the compressor running almost continuously, that’s no longer a door seal issue.
+At that point, you’re likely dealing with a failed door closure sensor, a warped door hinge that needs professional realignment, or a compromised mullion seal.
+Those repairs require calibrated tools and model-specific diagnostic access that go well beyond a straightforward gasket swap.
 When in doubt, a diagnostic service call typically costs $80–$120 and can save you from a misdiagnosis that costs more in parts.

 Where to Buy Replacement Parts